emsim11/Code-Refactor/README.md

 For this project, I applied skills pertaining to HTML, CSS, and Git to enhance the starter code of a marketing agency’s existing site to make it more accessible.
 Web accessibility is an increasingly important consideration for businesses, as it ensures that people with disabilities can access a website using assistive technologies, such as video captions, image texts, screen readers, and braille keyboards.

-Specifically, I implemented code **refractor** to improve the site - without changing its functionality &mdash; and to meet the acceptance criteria provided for this on-the-job ticket.
+Specifically, I implemented code **refactor** to improve the site - without changing its functionality &mdash; and to meet the acceptance criteria provided for this on-the-job ticket.
 I ensured that the codebase is set for long-term sustainability by making sure that all of the links are functioning correctly.
 In addition, I adhered to the **Scout Rule**, which recommends that you always leave the code a little cleaner than when you found it.
 I did this by including comments before each element or section of the page to help better explain what the code does.
 I also reworked the CSS to make it more efficient by consolidating CSS selectors and properties and organized them to follow the semantic structure of the HTML elements.

 [Back to Top](#code-refactor)